Barboursville in Orange County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 10.238′ N, 78° 16.691′ W. Marker is in Barboursville, Virginia, in Orange County.
-Marker is at the intersection of Spotswood Trail (U.S. 33) and Old Barboursville Road (County Route 736), on the right when traveling east on Spotswood Trail.
+This marker has been replaced by another marker nearby.
+It was located near 38° 10.238′ N, 78° 16.691′ W. Marker was in Barboursville, Virginia, in Orange County.
+Marker was at the intersection of Spotswood Trail (U.S. 33) and Old Barboursville Road (County Route 736), on the right when traveling east on Spotswood Trail.
 Touch for map.
-Marker is in this post office area: Barboursville VA 22923, United States of America.
+Marker was in this post office area: Barboursville VA 22923, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Governor James Barbour (approx. 0.2 miles away); Barboursville Ruins (approx. 0.6 miles away); Montebello (approx. 2 miles away); Madison-Barbour Rural Historic District (approx. 3.6 miles away); General Thomas Sumter (approx. 4˝ miles away); The Maplewood Memorial Association Orange County / Greene County (approx. 4.6 miles away); Orange County / Louisa County (approx. 4.8 miles away).
+At least 8 other markers are within 5 miles of this location, measured as the crow flies.
+A different marker also named Barboursville (here, next to this marker); Governor James Barbour (approx. 0.2 miles away); Barboursville Ruins (approx. 0.6 miles away); Montebello (approx. 2 miles away); Madison-Barbour Rural Historic District (approx. 3.6 miles away); General Thomas Sumter (approx. 4˝ miles away); The Maplewood Memorial Association (approx. 4.6 miles away); Orange County / Greene County (approx. 4.6 miles away).
 Touch for a list and map of all markers in Barboursville.

 Also see . . .

 1. James Barbour.
 Wikipedia entry.
 (Submitted on April 27, 2010, by Craig Swain of Leesburg, Virginia.)

 2. Barboursville and Ruins.
 (PDF) National Historic Register nomination form.
 (Submitted on April 27, 2010, by Craig Swain of Leesburg, Virginia.)